Mjz86/c_colon/mcc.md

-- after stable sorting of arguments based on in/out/in-out the stack arguments are pushed onto the stack from right to left.
+- after stable sorting of arguments based on in/out/`inout` the stack arguments are pushed onto the stack from right to left.

  - the responsibility of cleanup of stack variables:

- 1. in-out and out:
+ 1. `inout` and out:

  these arguments are cleaned up by the caller.